 Spelling - Each Monday the students will complete a pretest on a list of 20 words; after studying the list during the week using the spelling workbook and additional tools, they take a final test on Friday.
 Later in the year, this list will increase to 25 required spelling words

 Math - We will be using a math series this year called Making Connections, Foundations for Algebra.
 This series emphasizes working together in groups on math problems.
 Students will learn to think in five different ways.
 They will compare quantities, visualize ideas, describe and explain their thinking, look for multiple ways of doing problems and seeing ideas, and make sense of ideas and concepts.
 Whole numbers, algebra, statistics, geometry, decimals, fractions, ratio and proportion are our main focus.
-We use Study Island to help prepare for MCAs (available online at studyisland.com).
+Our math is totally on-line; there is no physical textbook so it is important for students to bring their computers to school daily.